The Agent Web Looks a Lot Like 1995

 If you are a practitioner

 Turn up to Stream.
 Read the current drafts.
 Push back on the parts that are wrong.
 Add the parts that are missing.
-Bring the perspectives the current drafters do not yet have — particularly if you work in a region, a vertical, or a user community whose needs are not being heard in the existing vendor-led venues.
+Bring the perspectives the current drafters don't yet have, particularly if you work in a region, a vertical, or a user community whose needs aren't being heard in the existing vendor-led venues.
 The review process is public and the comment surface is low-ceremony.
-The only thing it costs is the time, and the only thing that gets built without that time is the version of this stack that serves the people who were in the room when the drafters wrote it first.
+The only thing it costs is time, and what gets built without it is the version of this stack that serves whoever was in the room when the drafters wrote it first.

 Start at tg.community.
 The Stream review process is linked from there.